Interpreting Between American Sign Language and English Minor

 This minor provides students with an introductory and broad view of the profession and process of interpreting American Sign Language and English.

-A total of 15 credits (five 3-credit courses) of 2000-level or above coursework is required.
+15 credits of 2000-level or above coursework is required.

 All students enrolled in this minor are required to complete the following courses: